JarrryGuillaume/Billiard-Shot-Recommender/README.md

 This is a fun project I participated in Seoul.
-This program takes as input a photo of a pool table with ball, and outputs the correct way to strike the ball to put them in the hole using simple physics (naely Shock law).
+This program takes as input a photo of a pool table with ball, and outputs the correct way to strike the ball to put them in the hole using simple physics (namely Shock law).

-Here are a few examples of the results we produced.
+Please check our results in our attached paper.